AimRT/AimRT/document/sphinx-en/tutorials/quick_start/helloworld_cpp.md

 # HelloWorld CPP

-This chapter will demonstrate how to establish a basic AimRT CPP project through a simple Demo.
+This chapter will introduce how to set up a most basic AimRT CPP project through a simple Demo.

-This Demo will showcase the following fundamental functionalities:
+This Demo will demonstrate the following basic functionalities:
-- Reference AimRT via CMake FetchContent through source code
+- Referencing AimRT via source code using CMake FetchContent;
-- Write a basic `Module` based on AimRT CPP interface
+- Writing a basic `Module` based on the AimRT CPP interface;
-- Use basic logging functionality
+- Using basic logging functionality;
-- Use basic configuration functionality
+- Using basic configuration functionality;
-- Integrate `Module` in App mode
+- Integrating the `Module` in App mode;
-- Compile the project and run the process to execute logic in `Module`
+- Compiling the project and running the process to execute the logic in the `Module`.

-**Note**: The APP mode demonstrated in this document can only be built through source code reference of AimRT, and cannot be built using binary installation or find_package reference methods.

 ## STEP1: Ensure Local Environment Meets Requirements

-First ensure that your local compilation environment and network environment meet the requirements.
-For details, please refer to [Reference and Installation (CPP)](installation_cpp.md).
+First, ensure your local compilation environment and network environment meet the requirements.
+For details, refer to the requirements in [Reference and Installation (CPP)](installation_cpp.md).

-**Note**: The example itself is cross-platform, but this documentation demonstrates based on Linux.

 ## STEP2: Create Directory Structure and Add Basic Files